haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: Server.get_weight(sv)

-  This function returns an integer representing the serveur weight.
+  This function returns an integer representing the server weight.

   :param class_server sv: A :ref:`server_class` which indicates the manipulated
     server.